Pro's of Marijuana Legalization - MarijuanaToday.com

 Glaucoma

-A progressive form of blindness due to increased pressure inside the eyeball
+A progressive form of blindness due to increased pressure inside the eye

 But it may also reduce blood flow to the optic nerve, exacerbating the loss of vision.

-• Legalization will result in a decrease in deaths related to drug deals.
+Legalization will result in a decrease in deaths and violence due to the unregulated blackmarket trade or Marijuana.

-• 1/6th of people in jail are in for non-violent marijuana offenses.
-Prisons are overcrowded and it cost a lot of money to keep a person in prison.
-Legalizing marijuana would make room for more violent offenders.
+1 out of 6 people in jail are in for non-violent drug offenses6.
+Prisons are overcrowded and it is very costly to keep people in prison.
+Legalizing Marijuana would make room for more violent offenders.

-• Everyday 1,000 people die from smoking related illnesses, 550 die from alcohol related accidents and diseases, and less than 20 die of drug related causes.
+Everyday 1,000 people die from smoking related illnesses, 550 die from alcohol related accidents and diseases, and less than 20 die of drug related causes.4